Semaglutide

 Metabolic Support + Hormonal Signaling

-- Works with your body's natural GLP-1 hormone pathway
+- Designed to work with the body's natural GLP-1 hormone pathway

-- Supports steady blood sugar response throughout the day
+- May support a steady blood sugar response throughout the day

 - Convenient once-weekly subcutaneous injection